natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Wing%20Loong%20I.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''', designated as GJ-1 (攻击-1; attacker-1) in PLAAF service, is a Chinese strike UCAV.
+The '''{{Specs|name}}''', designated as the GJ-1 (攻击-1; attacker-1) in PLAAF service, is a Chinese strike UCAV.
 It was introduced in [[Update "Drone Age"]].

-The first PLAAF UCAV in service and one of the earliest UCAVS from Asia, although having a missile with lesser penetration to USA/Russia counterpart, if utilized properly, it can do sufficient damage to enemy team with high precision; while players has to think twice for when to deploy an UCAV or alternatively deploy fixed-wing jets/rotorcrafts.
+The '''{{Specs|name}}''' was the first PLAAF UCAV in service and is one of the earliest UCAVS to come from Asia.
+While the [[AKD-9]] AGMs lack both range and penetration compared to its contemporaries, the missiles are still adequate against enemy ground targets.
+It is however to be noted that the high SP cost to spawn a UCAV must be weighed against other available options, such as aircraft and helicopters, and only be spawned in if the player has no other close-air support option or deems the drone's benefits to be worth the high spawn cost.

 == General info ==
 === Flight performance ===